trustyplugins/category-ajax-filter/readme.txt

 = Manual installation =

 1. Download the plugin zip file.
-2. Upload the plugin files to the `wp-content/plugins/` directory, or install the zip through Plugins > Add New > Upload Plugin.
+2. Upload the plugin files to the `wp-content/plugins/` directory or install the zip through Plugins > Add New > Upload Plugin.
 3. Activate the plugin through the Plugins screen in WordPress.

 = After activation =

 1. Go to the **Category Filter** menu in your dashboard.
-2. Choose the CAF Builder for the guided 3-step visual setup, or the Classic Panel for the original settings screens.
+2. Choose the CAF Builder for the guided 3-step visual setup or the Classic Panel for the original settings screens.
-3. Configure your Query & Filters, Post Item Template, and Layout Settings.
+3. Configure your Query & Filters, Post Item Template and Layout Settings.
 4. Place your finished filter on any page or section using the provided shortcode.

 == Frequently Asked Questions ==

 **Does it work with WooCommerce?**

 Yes, fully.
-Filter products by categories, tags, brands, attributes, and price.
+Filter products by categories, tags, brands, attributes and price.
 Connect the filter to your existing shop layout or build a complete custom product listing with the builder's product modules.
-Simple, variable, and grouped products are all supported.
+Simple, variable and grouped products are all supported.
 Star-rating filters are available in the separate Pro plugin.

 **Does this work with custom post types?**